 The Cybersecurity Centre, established in 2019, is the IFE’s newest facility offering research, innovation and consultancy services in cybersecurity.
-The Centre has its foundations in IFE’s several decades of R&D expertise in operational safety and security of critical infrastructures.
+It is based on IFE’s R&D expertise over several decades in operational safety and security of critical infrastructures.
 The Centre brings together researchers and engineers from multiple disciplines – security engineering, safety risk management, human factors, process engineering and simulation, IoT, etc – to develop holistic solutions for cybersecurity.

 The Cybersecurity Centre provides a realistic environment, that could be used by the industry, businesses and public services to investigate scenarios such as: How can a cyber-attack compromise a system and its environment?
 What is the consequence of the attack on the system and how can it propagate to other systems?
 What are the most effective strategies to respond to an attack?
 How well is the organisation processes and humans prepared to respond to the attack?
 How to design a system to reduce its vulnerabilities?
 The Cybersecurity Centre can equally be used by the academia for education and training of future cybersecurity professionals.

 Together with IFE’s simulator-based research facility for studying human behaviour and performance in complex operating environments (HAMMLAB), IFE Cybersecurity Centre provides an unique environment to study how security teams and control room staff can collaborate to safeguard the plant or organisation from cybersecurity threats or attacks.

 - Highly configurable testbed with real, simulated and emulated components of real-world critical infrastructure